RMS Empress of Australia (1919): From near disaster to great distinction

 On Saturday, 1 September 1923, at 11:55 am, Empress of Australia was making ready to depart from the docks at Yokohama, Japan.
 Several hundred people were on the docks, catching streamers and confetti from the passengers lining the rails, and waving their farewells.
 Tugs were about to ease the ship away from the dock when, without warning the 23,000 ton liner was flung violently from side to side.
 The earth trembled under several violent shocks and sections of the dock collapsed under the feet of the panic stricken crowds.
 The land and remaining dock structure began to roll in wave like motions as high as six to eight feet.
 In minutes the worst shocks were over, but after-shocks, some quite heavy, continued for some time, while winds rose to 70 mi/h.
 From the city a heavy rumbling sound could be heard as hundreds of buildings collapsed into rubble.
 This was the 1923 Great Kantō earthquake, devastating Tokyo and Yokohama and the entire Kantō region of central Honshū.
 This was one of the worst earthquake disasters in recorded history.

 Empress of Australia was in a very dangerous position.
 Crowded with passengers, she was still alongside the remains of the dock, with a freighter moored close behind so she could not clear without the aid of tugs.
 Meantime, Lyons Maru, moored to the east, had lost her cable and drifted across the harbour, colliding with the Empress at her stern.
-She then hit amidships, shattering a lighter loaded with lumber that had drifted alongside.
-This small vessel acted as a buffer between the two large ships and prevented serious damage.
-Tugs had disappeared in the confusion and fires were started on the docks and were spreading rapidly.
+She then collided with a lighter loaded with lumber that had drifted alongside.
+This small vessel acted as a buffer between the two large ships and prevented further damage.
+Tugs had disappeared in the confusion and fires had started on the docks and were spreading rapidly.
 Available crew and passengers were put to work hosing down the ship to put out sparks and embers that were falling on the decks.
 Ropes and ladders were lowered over the side so that people trapped on the dock could climb aboard.
-Captain Robinson then tried to push the freighter moored astern with his ship, to allow enough room to maneuver away from the flaming docks.
-The Empress was able to carefully move the nearby freighter, Steel Navigator; and then the Empress slowly pulled away.
+Captain Robinson attempted to push the freighter moored astern with his ship, to allow enough room to maneuver away from the flaming docks.
+The Empress was able to carefully move the nearby freighter, Steel Navigator; and then the Empress slowly maneuvered clear.

 When Empress of Australia moved forward, her port propeller fouled in the anchor cable of the freighter.
-Fortunately the liner was now about 60 ft away from the flames, and the winds had shifted, blowing the fires away from the ship.
+The liner was now about 60 ft away from the flames, and the winds had shifted, blowing the fires away from the ship.
 By 3 pm the fires had died down and the wind dropped off to a light breeze; the ship was immobile but safe for the moment.
 In the distance vast fires could be seen in the city.
 The ship's lifeboats were lowered and manned by members of the crew and passenger volunteers, who formed rescue parties to help those ashore, working through the night.